-Diagram the steps of a business process
+Diagram the steps of a process using rows for each person or team involved

 Use the process flowchart template to clearly visualize all the steps involved in getting from A to B. Define a step-by-step process, clarify roles and responsibilities, and create a simple flowchart that visualizes a process.